 Our objective was to evaluate the programs in place to improve educational achievement at schools funded by the Bureau of Indian Education (BIE).
 We chose to focus on how BIE worked to close the educational achievement gap and increase the graduation rate.
-This report specifically addresses whether Flandreau Indian School: 1) completed a comprehensive needs assessment for the 2013/2014 school year; and 2) incorporates cultural awareness and language assessment in its education program.
+This report specifically addresses whether Cherokee Central Schools (CCS): 1) completed a comprehensive needs assessment; and 2) incorporates cultural awareness and language assessment in its education programs.
 The scope and methodology for this inspection are included in Appendix 1.